Ayessha Quraishi: Publication

-The Monograph Between Light was published on the occasion of Ayessha Quraishi’s mid-career retrospective on the 4th of February 2020.
-It is a comprehensive volume on the work of the artist’s prolific and continuing career spanning thirty-five years from 1985 to 2020.
+The Monograph Between Light was published on the occasion of Ayessha Quraishi's mid-career retrospective on 4 February 2020.
+It is a comprehensive volume on the work of the artist's prolific and continuing career spanning thirty-five years from 1985 to 2020.

 It includes a curatorial essay by Zarmeene Shah and articles by Quddus Mirza, Maha Malik and Aasim Akhtar.